bocaj111004/ESPLibrary/README.md

 ESPLibrary:SetOutlineColor(Color3) -- Sets the outline color for if MatchColors is false

-ESPLibrary:UpdateObjectText(Instance, Text) -- Changed the text of an object if it is already highlighted
+ESPLibrary:UpdateObjectText(Instance, Text) -- Changes the text of an object if it is already highlighted

-ESPLibrary:UpdateObjectColor(Instance, Color3) -- Changed the color of an object if it is already highlighted
+ESPLibrary:UpdateObjectColor(Instance, Color3) -- Changes the color of an object if it is already highlighted

 ESPLibrary:SetTracers(Boolean) -- Sets whether tracers are currently visible